 You may have a problem with a lack of helpfulness if:

 - Your team members adopt a “it’s not my job” mentality to the work of other team members

-- There is an absence of offers to help other team members when they need it.
-This may be a sign of an “every woman or man for themselves” attitude, which generally fosters an unhelpful team environment.
+- There are no offers to help other team members when they need it.
+This may be a sign of an “every woman or man for themselves” attitude, which generally makes for an unhelpful team environment.

 You may have a problem with accountability in your team if:

-- Team members routinely point fingers at each other to lay blame
+- Team members point fingers at each other to lay blame

 - Team members plead ignorance, “I didn’t know I needed to do that”